Updated May 26, 2021

 - 4K resolution

 The simple lines of the Poseidon I underwater drone tend to represent an understatement of its capabilities.
-Its triple thruster design provides precision navigation in six directions and built-in posture sensor and self-balance control system ensure steady movement in any situation.
+Its triple thruster design provides precision navigation in six directions and a built-in posture sensor and self-balance control system ensures steady movement in any situation.

 It’s fast at a maximum speed of 2m/second and will run for 5 hours on a full charge on average use.

 The Poseidon I can be connected to its provided wifi buoy, then linked wirelessly from there using the Geneinno app for IOS or Android on any smart device.
 Poseidon I’s buoy uses a 2.4GHz frequency to connect with controlling devices.
-You can live stream your underwater adventure directly to your smart devices and view it in real-time.
-The camera is a full HD 1080p, 30fps unit with a 120-degree wide angle lens.
+You can live-stream your underwater adventure directly to your smart devices and view them in real-time.
+The camera is a Full HD 1080p, 30fps unit with a 120-degree wide-angle lens.

 - Sturdy construction